Minor in Human-Centered Computing

 Attention, informatics students!
 This minor also fulfills the requirements for the human-centered computing cognate.

 Requirements are listed in the School of Informatics and Computing undergraduate academic bulletin.
-Students should pursue the requirements of the year that they entered IU.
-The requirements outlined in the academic bulletin in effect at the time of your matriculation will remain the same throughout your time at the School of Informatics and Computing, assuming you graduate within eight years.
+Students should pursue the academic requirements of the year that they entered IU.
+The academic requirements outlined in the academic bulletin in effect at the time of your matriculation will remain the same throughout your degree program, assuming you graduate within eight years.
 Check the list of academic bulletins below to find the version you should use.